24 Different Types of Ants in Minnesota

 These types of ants in Minnesota are common throughout the Midwest and are sometimes called cornfield ants.

 Harvester ants live under rocks, logs, and other objects on the ground.
-They also feed on seeds of plants like beans, wheat, and oats.
+They also feed on plants‘ seeds like beans, wheat, and oats.

 So When they find a seed, they bite into it with their strong mandibles to break open its hard shell before carrying it back to their nest.

-The harvester ant has been observed harvesting more than 100 pounds (45 kilograms) of seeds at one time from a field for their colony’s use.
+The harvester ant has been observed harvesting more than 100 pounds (45 kilograms) of seeds at once from a field for its colony’s use.

 7. Prairie Mound Ant

-The Formica montana is a type of ant that can be found in Minnesota.
-They are black, red, and yellowish-red ants that live underground.
+The Formica Montana is a type of ant that can be found in Minnesota.
+It is black, red, and yellowish-red and lives underground.

-Their colonies consist of up to 20,000 individuals, and they have one queen per colony.
+Their colonies consist of up to 20,000 individuals, with one queen per colony.

 8. Invasive Ant